 - (ii) For the purpose of this subsection the term "special adaptations" includes, but is not limited to: wheelchair lifts, wheelchair carriers, wheelchair ramps, wheelchair securements, hand controls, steering devices, extensions, relocations, and crossovers of operator controls, power-assisted controls, raised tops or dropped floors, raised entry doors, or alternative signaling devices to auditory signals. - (iii) From the sale of: (a) special adaptations, (b) the component parts of the special adaptations, for a "wheelchair accessible taxicab" as defined in § 39-14-1, and/or a "wheelchair accessible public motor vehicle" as defined in § 39-14.1-1. - (iv) For the purpose of this subdivision the exemption for a "specially adapted motor vehicle" means a use tax credit not to exceed the amount of use tax that would otherwise be due on the motor vehicle, exclusive of any adaptations.
 The use tax credit is equal to the cost of the special adaptations, including installation. - (20) Heating fuels.
-From the sale and from the storage, use, or other consumption in this state of every type of fuel used in the heating of homes and residential premises. - (21) Electricity and gas.
-From the sale and from the storage, use, or other consumption in this state of electricity and gas furnished for domestic use by occupants of residential premises. - (22) Manufacturing machinery and equipment.
+From the sale and from the storage, use, or other consumption in this state of every type of heating fuel. - (21) Electricity and gas.
+From the sale and from the storage, use, or other consumption in this state of electricity and gas. - (22) Manufacturing machinery and equipment.